A Knowledge Graph-Enhanced Tensor Factorisation Model for Discovering Drug Targets: Method

-In this paper, we make use of Hetionet, which is one of the earliest integrative biological networks centred around genes and diseases and now forms the core of many more recently developed disease knowledge graphs, and learn effective feature representations of targets using various knowledge graph embedding techniques.
 Hetionet contains 47,031 biological entities of 11 types (Gene, Disease, Compound, Pathway, Anatomy etc.) and 2,250,197 relationships of 24 types (Disease-associates-Gene, Compound-treats-Disease, Gene-participates-Pathway, etc.) integrated from 29 public databases.
-The graph models the complex interactions between genes and other genes, diseases, compounds, pathways, biological processes and many other entities, so the learned embeddings are able to capture interactive characteristics of genes in the biomedical field (see Figure \ref{fig:tf-schema}).
-We therefore used the gene embeddings to enrich the target information in our data set and treated them as side information in the tensor factorisation framework to help improve the prediction accuracy.
+The graph models the complex interactions between genes and other genes, diseases, compounds, pathways, biological processes and many other entities, so the learned embeddings are able to capture interactive characteristics of genes in the biomedical field \cite{bonner2021understanding} (see Figure~\ref{fig:tf-schema}).
+We therefore used the gene embeddings to enrich the gene target information in our data set and treated them as side information in the tensor factorisation framework to help improve the prediction accuracy.